DEVICE: Depth and Visual Concepts Aware Transformer for OCR-based Image Captioning

 \subsection{Semantic-guided Alignment Module}

-CLIP\cite{radford2021learning} is a large-scale pre-trained model based on contrastive learning, whose powerful representation ability has been fully demonstrated by the application of downstream tasks\cite{wu2022wav2clip, zhang2022pointclip}.
-However, CLIP embeds the whole image and sentence into textual and visual representations, which makes it difficult for CLIP's image encoder to capture fine-grained features\cite{ma2022x}.
-Therefore, it is hard to ground the area depicted by these visual concepts, which may prevent the model from effectively understanding the representations of visual concepts.
-In addition, to avoid the introduction of out-of-domain words, we do not use words that are not included in the vocabulary provided by M4C-Captioner\cite{sidorov2020textcaps} for visual object concept extraction.
-Accordingly, a small part of visual concepts may be invalid, because there may be less than $K$ words related to the given image in the limited vocabulary.
+CLIP \cite{radford2021learning} is a large-scale vision-language model employing contrastive learning, proven effective in downstream tasks \cite{zhang2022pointclip}.
+However, CLIP embeds entire images and sentences, hindering its ability to capture fine-grained features \cite{ma2022x}.
+This makes it challenging to prioritize important visual concepts, potentially harming model performance and convergence efficiency.

-To alleviate the above potential problems, we propose a Semantic-guided Alignment Module (SgAM, cf. \cref{fig:sgam}).
-The sub-word embedding extracting model FastText is trained on Wikipedia data.
-Therefore, related words (e.g., Van and Vehicle) have relatively high semantic similarity.
-Taking advantage of this factor, we integrate semantic information of visual concepts into related OCR tokens features.
-The semantic integration operation not only helps the model distinguish visual concepts related to OCR tokens but also roughly models the spatial position of some visual concepts during the interaction with spatial position information of OCR tokens in the multimodal transformer.
+To address this issue, we propose a Semantic-guided Alignment Module (SgAM, cf. \cref{fig:sgam}).
+By leveraging FastText trained on Wikipedia, which captures semantic similarities (e.g., "Van" and "Vehicle"), we integrate semantic information of visual concepts into related OCR token features.
+This aids in distinguishing some relevant visual concepts and models their spatial positions during interaction with OCR tokens in the multimodal transformer.

-Concretely, we first convert FastText embedding of visual concepts $FT(a^{voc}_{1:K})$ to query $Q_S$ and convert FastText embedding of OCR tokens $x^{ft}_{1:M}$ to value $K_S$, respectively:
+Concretely, we first convert FastText embedding of visual concepts $FT(a^{voc}_{1:K})$ to query $K_S$ and convert FastText embedding of OCR tokens $x^{ft}_{1:M}$ to value $Q_S$, respectively:

 where $FT(a^{voc}_{1:K})\in \mathbb{R}^{K\times{300}}$, $x^{ft}_{1:M}\in \mathbb{R}^{M\times{300}}$, while $W_{Q_S}$ and $W_{K_S}\in \mathbb{R}^{300\times{300}}$.

 Subsequently, we adopt semantic attention to interact semantic information of visual concepts and OCR tokens